 Normally, I’m not prone to injury.
-In fact, I usually try to go out of my way to make sure I don’t get hurt (though I’m not always successful).
-And after suffering with painful tendonitis in my late high school/early college days, I’m a BIG advocate of spotting tension in my students (especially with my private piano students) and helping them recognize the warning signs so that they can adjust accordingly and stretch properly to avoid injury.
-However last year, I let my guard down and the result was an 8-month-long sloooow going recovery from an injury I received while teaching music on a cart.
+In fact, I usually try to go out of my way to make sure I don’t get hurt.
+Especially after suffering from painful tendonitis back in my late high school/early college days, I’m a BIG advocate of spotting tension in my students (especially with my private piano students) and helping them recognize the warning signs so that they can adjust accordingly and stretch properly to avoid injury.
+However last year, I let my guard down and the result was an 8-month-long sloooow-going recovery from an injury I received while teaching music on a cart.
 Here’s what happened…

 As a traveling music cart teacher, I’ve come across 3 particular hazards while rolling about the school:

 Which, in turn, creates 3 problems:

 Ah, those lovely “morning meeting” and “circle time” area rugs.
 I even remember my own music rug back when I had a music room.
 I love them, but my cart does not.
 The wheels on my cart have such trouble going over them, resulting in a bunched up carpet headache of a mess and boys and girls suddenly scrambling to ‘help’ (bless their hearts, but it’s mayhem).
 I like to call it the "carpet crumble."

 Classroom entrance thresholds create a bump or uneven surface from the hallway floor to the classroom floor, causing items to go flying off my cart’s shelves when the wheels hit said threshold/bump.

 My school's elevator has a 1.5-inch gap between the hallway floor and elevator floor, so my cart's wheels get stuck and only budge with considerable effort (which also causes items to fly off my cart's shelves...*sigh*).